TheJinxedArtist/UE5-Pixel-Perfect/README.md

 ### Dual Colour Toning
 Blend between two colours based on the image's luminance.
 You can optionally use HSV blending for a more colourful result, and it already works with colour quantization and dithering.

+## General Advice

+### 2D
+For 2D pixel art, I would advice against using anything but the default MI_PixelPerfectBase, all that's really needed is the colour correction that comes with it by default.
+Lowering the resolution and decreasing the number of colours can ruin the pixel art, and generally you won't need to do any other colour effects.

+### 3D
+You can use any of the effects in 3D, play with it as you wish, but there are a few things I would advice for more retro games to do with Unreal Engine itself.
+- Lumen isn't really needed, especially with pixel art.
+- I would personally make your materials use the M_PixelPerfectSurface material as a base, as it removes all unnecessary lighting effects, that'll just get lost in the effects anyway.
+- On your lights, set the Intensity Units to Unitless and use values like 1 or 4 or whatever, but also make sure to, under Advanced, disable Use Inverse Squared Falloff, as it will make your lights really hard to work with.
+- On your PostProcessVolume, under Exposure, set Metering Mode to Manual, you won't need auto exposure with the different light setup.

+There are a few other things as well, like ideally not having a Sky Light in the scene when using the included M_PixelPerfectSurface, as it has it's own ambient lighting option, but reallistically just do what you want.

 ## Updates

 ### v1.0